mickmcq/mickmcq.github.io/uxintro/index.md

 ::: {.notes}
 I looked at Xiquan Cui's recent SigKDD workshop for some inspiration and see that, in four of the six areas of the call for papers, we have common ground!

+The last two bullet points are really obvious, particularly the last one, but use cases and user modeling could also work.
 :::

 ## Q&A

 ::: {.notes}
+I have a few general questions before we get into collaboration:

 - What's missing in students you recruit?
 - What are the topics you wished we would cover to educate students?
 - What are the trends you see coming in the near term that new hires could help with?

+Then, a few questions about collaboration structure.

+- Do you see yourselves working with faculty directly and students indirectly?
+- Or would you like students to directly come to your facilities and be under your direct supervision?
 :::

 # References